rapporto/docs/source-lk-v2/api/eng/http_eng/eng_http_viber.rst

     .. tab:: Successful sending

-        | Response example in XML format in case of successful request sending (HTTP code **200**).
+        | Response example in XML format in case of successful request sending (HTTP code ``200``).
-        | The description of the response content is given in "XML elements" tab.
+        | The description of the response content is given in the “Description of XML elements“ tab.

         .. code-block::